harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/advanced/multiserv-multienv.md

 title: Use multiple services and environments in a deployment
 description: Deploy multiple services to multiple environments.
 sidebar_position: 1
-helpdocs_topic_id: tabk4u2e9n
-helpdocs_category_id: etz0u5kujd
-helpdocs_is_private: false
-helpdocs_is_published: true
 ---

 :::note

-Currently, this feature is behind the feature flag `MULTI_SERVICE_INFRA`.
+Currently, this feature is behind the feature flag, `MULTI_SERVICE_INFRA`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.

 :::

-This topic describes how to use multiple Services and multiple Environments in a deployment.
+This topic describes how to use multiple services and multiple environments in a deployment.

-Often, you will deploy one Service to one Environment in a CD stage.
-In some cases, you might want to use multiple Services and Environments in the same stage.
+Often, you will deploy one service to one Environment in a CD stage.
+In some cases, you might want to use multiple services and environments in the same stage.

 For example, let's say you host 1 infrastructure per customer and want to deploy your service to all customer infrastructures in the same pipeline.
-Instead of creating separate stages for each service and Infrastructure combination, you can just deploy a single service to all Infrastructures in the same stage.
+Instead of creating separate stages for each service and infrastructure combination, you can just deploy a single service to all infrastructures in the same stage.

 Another example would be when you have multiple QA environments and what to deploy to all of them together.

-With multiple Harness Services and Environments in the same CD stage, you can:
+With multiple Harness services and environments in the same CD stage, you can:

-* Deploy one Service to multiple Environments.
+* Deploy one service to multiple environments.
-* ​Deploy multiple Services to one Environment.
+* ​Deploy multiple services to one environment.
-* ​Deploy multiple Services to multiple Environments.
+* ​Deploy multiple services to multiple environments.

-## Creating multiple Services and Environments
+## Creating multiple services and environments

-You can create Services, Environments, and Environment Groups inline when creating your CD stage, or you can create them separately and select them in the stage.
+You can create services, environments, and environment groups inline when creating your CD stage, or you can create them separately and select them in the stage.

-For more information on Services and Environments, go to [Services and Environments Overview](../../../onboard-cd/services-and-environments-overview.md).
+For more information on services and environments, go to [services and environments overview](/docs/continuous-delivery/get-started/services-and-environments-overview).

-## Deploy one Service to multiple Environments or Infrastructures
+## Deploy one service to multiple environments or infrastructures

-You can deploy one Service to multiple Environments.
+You can deploy one service to multiple environments.

-1. In your CD stage, click **Service**.
+1. In your CD stage, select **Service**.
-2. In **Select Services**, select the Service you want to deploy.
+2. In **Select Services**, select the service you want to deploy.
 Here's an example using Nginx:

    ![](./static/multiserv-multienv-10.png)

-3. Click **Continue**.
+3. Select **Continue**.
 4. In **Environments**, enable **Deploy to multiple Environments or Infrastructures**.
-   You can select one or more Environments, and then one or more Infrastructures in each Environment.
+   You can select one or more environments, and then one or more infrastructures in each environment.
 5. In **Specify Environments**, select one or more **Environments**.
-Each Environment is now listed.
+Each environment is now listed.
-6. For each Environment, in **Specify Infrastructures**, select one or more Infrastructures, or select **All**.
+6. For each environment, in **Specify Infrastructures**, select one or more infrastructures, or select **All**.
-   Here's an example using one Environment and two of its Infrastructures.
+   Here's an example using one environment and two of its infrastructures.

    ![](./static/multiserv-multienv-11.png)

-   For details on **Deploy to Environments or Infrastructures in parallel?**, go to [Deploying in parallel or serial](#deploying_in_parallel_or_serial) below.
+   For details on **Deploy to Environments or Infrastructures in parallel?**, go to [deploying in parallel or serial](#deploying-in-parallel-or-serial) below.

-7. Click **Continue**, select an Execution strategy, and complete the Execution steps.
+7. Select **Continue**, select an execution strategy, and complete the execution steps.
-8. Click **Save**.
+8. Select **Save**.
-9. Click **Run**, and then **Run Pipeline**.
+9. Select **Run**, and then **Run Pipeline**.
-   You can see both Infrastructures displayed in the target Environment:
+   You can see both infrastructures displayed in the target environment:

    ![](./static/multiserv-multienv-12.png)

-   You can click each Infrastructure to see the deployment to it or user the console view to jump between the Infrastructures:
+   You can click each infrastructure to see the deployment to it or user the console view to jump between the infrastructures:

    ![](./static/multiserv-multienv-13.png)

-## Deploy multiple Services to one Environment
+## Deploy multiple services to one environment

-You can deploy multiple Services to the same Environment and single Infrastructure.
-You can deploy the Services serially or in parallel.
+You can deploy multiple services to the same environment and single infrastructure.
+You can deploy the services serially or in parallel.

-1. In your CD stage, click **Service**.
+1. In your CD stage, select **Service**.
 2. Enable the **Deploy multiple Services** setting.
-3. In **Select Services**, select the Services you want to deploy.
+3. In **Select Services**, select the services you want to deploy.

 ![](./static/multiserv-multienv-14.png)

-For information on **Deploy services in parallel**, go to [Deploying in parallel or serial](#deploying_in_parallel_or_serial) below.
+For information on **Deploy services in parallel**, go to [deploying in parallel or serial](#deploying-in-parallel-or-serial) below.

-If one or more of the Services uses Runtime Inputs, you can view the settings or switch them to Fixed Value and add a value.
+If one or more of the services uses runtime inputs, you can view the settings or switch them to fixed value and add a value.

 ![](./static/multiserv-multienv-15.png)

-The Services displayed depend on the **Deployment Type** in **Overview**.
-For example, if the deployment type is Kubernetes, only Kubernetes Services are listed in the **Select Services** list.
+The services displayed depend on the **Deployment Type** in **Overview**.
+For example, if the deployment type is Kubernetes, only Kubernetes services are listed in the **Select Services** list.

 ![](./static/multiserv-multienv-16.png)

-1. Click **Continue**.
+1. Select **Continue**.
-2. In **Environment**, select a single Environment and Infrastructure.
+2. In **Environment**, select a single environment and infrastructure.
 You don't need to enable **Deploy to multiple Environments or Infrastructures**.

 ![](./static/multiserv-multienv-17.png)

-1. Click **Continue**, select an Execution strategy, and complete the Execution steps.
+1. Select **Continue**, select an execution strategy, and complete the execution steps.
-2. Click **Save**.
+2. Select **Save**.
-3. Click **Run**, and then **Run Pipeline**.
+3. Select **Run**, and then **Run Pipeline**.

-You can see the two Service deployments running in parallel on the same Infrastructure.
+You can see the two service deployments running in parallel on the same infrastructure.

 ![](./static/multiserv-multienv-18.png)

-## Deploy multiple Services to multiple Environments
+## Deploy multiple services to multiple environments

-You can deploy multiple Services to multiple Environments and Infrastructures.
-You can deploy the Services serially or in parallel.
+You can deploy multiple services to multiple environments and infrastructures.
+You can deploy the services serially or in parallel.

-1. In your CD stage, click **Service**.
+1. In your CD stage, select **Service**.
 2. Enable the **Deploy multiple Services** setting.
-3. In **Select Services**, select the Services you want to deploy.
+3. In **Select Services**, select the services you want to deploy.
    ![](./static/multiserv-multienv-19.png)

-   For information on **Deploy services in parallel**, go to [Deploying in parallel or serial](#deploying_in_parallel_or_serial) below.If one or more of the Services uses Runtime Inputs, you can view the settings or switch them to Fixed Value and add a value.
+   For information on **Deploy services in parallel**, go to [deploying in parallel or serial](#deploying-in-parallel-or-serial) below.
+If one or more of the services uses runtime inputs, you can view the settings or switch them to fixed value and add a value.

    ![](./static/multiserv-multienv-20.png)

-   The Services displayed depend on the **Deployment Type** in **Overview**.
+   The services displayed depend on the **Deployment Type** in **Overview**.

-4. Click **Continue**.
+4. Select **Continue**.
 5. In **Environment**, enable **Deploy to multiple Environments or Infrastructures**.
-6. Select multiple Environments and Infrastructures.
+6. Select multiple environments and infrastructures.
-   In the following example, we are deploying to a single Environment but multiple Infrastructures in the Environment.
+   In the following example, we are deploying to a single environment but multiple infrastructures in the environment.

    ![](./static/multiserv-multienv-21.png)

-7. Click **Continue**, select an Execution strategy, and complete the Execution steps.
+7. Select **Continue**, select an execution strategy, and complete the execution steps.
-8. Click **Save**.
+8. Select **Save**.
-9. Click **Run**, and then **Run Pipeline**.
+9. Select **Run**, and then **Run Pipeline**.

-You can see the two Service deployments running in parallel on both Infrastructures.
+You can see the two service deployments running in parallel on both infrastructures.

 ![](./static/multiserv-multienv-22.png)

-The Service deployments are grouped by Infrastructure.
-The first two Services are running in parallel on one Infrastructure and the second two Services are running on the other Infrastructure.
+The service deployments are grouped by Infrastructure.
+The first two services are running in parallel on one infrastructure and the second two services are running on the other infrastructure.

 ## Deploying in parallel or serial

-You can deploy Services to Environments and Infrastructures in parallel or serial, with the following options:
+You can deploy services to environments and infrastructures in parallel or serial, with the following options:

-* Services in parallel to Environments in parallel.
+* Services in parallel to environments in parallel.
-* Services in parallel to Environments in serial.
+* Services in parallel to environments in serial.
-* Services in serial to Environments in parallel.
+* Services in serial to environments in parallel.
-* Services in serial to Environments in serial.
+* Services in serial to environments in serial.

 Parallel executions are shown vertically and serial executions are show horizontally.

-You can see two Service deployments running in parallel on the same Infrastructure.
+You can see two service deployments running in parallel on the same infrastructure.

 ![](./static/multiserv-multienv-23.png)

-Here you can see two Service deployments run serially on the same Infrastructure:
+Here you can see two service deployments run serially on the same infrastructure:

 ![](./static/multiserv-multienv-24.png)

-## Using Environment Groups
+## Using environment groups

-You can select target Environments and Infrastructures using Environment Groups.
+You can select target environments and infrastructures using environment groups.

 1. In **Environment**, select **Deploy to multiple Environments or Infrastructures**, and then select **Environment Groups**.
 2. In **Specify Environment Group**, select one **Environment Group**.
-You cannot select multiple Environment Groups.
+You cannot select multiple environment groups.
-3. In **Specify Environments**, select the Environments you want to use.
+3. In **Specify Environments**, select the environments you want to use.
-4. For each Environment, in **Specify Infrastructures**, select the Infrastructures you want to use.
+4. For each environment, in **Specify Infrastructures**, select the infrastructures you want to use.

-Here's an example with an Environment Group containing two Environments.
-One Environment has two Infrastructures and the other has one Infrastructure.
+Here's an example with an environment group containing two environments.
+One environment has two infrastructures and the other has one infrastructure.

 ![](./static/multiserv-multienv-25.png)